halo3mic/alt-arbs/README.md

 # L2 Arb Bots

-Arbitrage bots for L2 AMM exchanges.
+Arbitrage bots for forks of Uniswap AMM on L2 exchanges.

-This

 # Get started